eLn86/spc-web/README.md

 ```
 The application should now be running on http://localhost:3000.

-# Running the tests
+## Running Tests
 I am using Jest for unit tests.
 You can run the tests via the following command:

 ```bash
 yarn test
 ```

-# Built With
+## Built With
-- React - The web framework used
+- React JS
-- Create React App - Used to bootstrap the development
+- Create React App for bootstrapping
-- Ant Design - UI framework for React components
+- Ant Design for UI